A Reciprocal Transformation for the Constant Astigmatism Equation: A geometric construction

-However, one more step is required in order to find the corresponding solution of the equation~\eqref{CAE}.
-Namely, we have to find the curvature coordinates~$x'$ and~$y'$ on the involute, i.e., coordinates such that $\tilde{\mathbf{I}}$, $\tilde{\mathbf{II}}$ are diagonal.
-If we set
+However, one more step is required in order to f\/ind the corresponding solution of equation~\eqref{CAE}.
+Namely, we have to f\/ind the adapted curvature coordinates~$x'$, $y'$ for the involute.
+In order that~$x'$,~$y'$ be curvature coordinates, $\partial/\partial x'$ and $\partial/\partial y'$ have to be eigenvectors of the shape operator.
+The shape operator is too lengthy to be written here, but its eigenvalues (principal curvatures)~$1/\rho'$,~$1/\sigma'$ are simple enough (cf.\ equation~\eqref{sigmaprime} below).
+Computing the eigenvectors, and choosing an assignment between $\partial/\partial x'$, $\partial/\partial y'$ and the two eigenvectors, we obtain